Ice-Tub/TGGG_RadarPicker/README.md

 Figure 2:

-You can pick in figure 2, by clicking and pressing enter.
+You can pick in figure 2.
+Therefore, 3 input-types are used: left-click, right-click and enter.
+With clicking, the layers can be changed.
+Each click needs to be confirmed by pressing enter.
+Additionally, you can switch between picking mode and move-/zoom-mode, by pushing enter (If no click was made).

 With the first left-click, a layer is traced to both directions starting from the click-position.

 Afterwards you can left-click to force the layer to a specific point and trace it from there onwards.

 With a right-click you can delete all points in the layer on the right side of the click position.
-If you want a gap in the layer, use this to cut it of and then left-click where you want to start again.
+To creat a gap in the layer, you can use this to cut it off and start it over again with another left-click.

 If the option 'Go left' is activated, you can do the same as above, just in the other direction.